The Small Business Guide to Using Credit Cards

 A credit card can help you to make those purchases before you have a long history built up in addition to setting you up for greater access to money later on.

-If you're looking for capital somewhere in between a credit card and a big loan, services like Kabbage may be worth looking into.
+If you're looking for capital somewhere in between a credit card and a big loan, services like Kabbage may be worth exploring.

 Why Shouldn't My Small Business Have a Credit Card?